a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open the Control Panel DA.
 Use the pattern editor to create a custom pattern, then click the desktop preview to apply it.
 Close the DA.
 Open the Control Panel DA.
 Click the right arrow above the desktop preview.
 Verify that the default checkerboard pattern is shown.

+* Close all windows.
+Start typing a volume name.
+Verify that a prefix-matching volume, or the subsequent volume (in lexicographic order) is selected, or the last volume (in lexicographic order).
+* Close all windows.
+Start typing a volume name.
+Move the moouse.
+Start typing another filename.
+Verify that the matching is reset.
+* Open a window containing multiple files.
+Start typing a filename.
+Verify that a prefix-matching file or volume, or the subsequent file or volume ((in lexicographic order) is selected, or the last file or volume (in lexicographic order).
+For example, if the files "Alfa" and "Whiskey" and the volume "November" are present, typing "A" selects "Alfa", typing "AB" selects "Alfa", typing "AL" selects "Alfa", typing "ALFAA" selects "November", typing "B" selects "November", typing "Z" selects "Whiskey".
+Repeat including file and volume names with numbers and periods.
+* Open a window containing multiple files.
+Start typing a filename.
+Move the mouse.
+Start typing another filename.
+Verify that the matching is reset.
+* Open a window containing no files.
+Start typing a filename.
+Verify that matching is done against the volume icons.
+* Open a window containing one or more files starting with lowercase letters (AppleWorks or GS/OS).
+Verify the files appear with correct names.
+Press a letter.
+Verify that the first file starting with that letter is selected.

 # Preview

 * Preview a text file; verify that up/down arrow keys scroll.